 Seville orange season is, for me, easily the best thing about January.
 Making marmalade is a January ritual in my kitchen, and there is nothing better to cheer up a cold, dull day than a bowl piled high with bright oranges.
 As a result of this, one of February’s rituals is a marmalade cake.
 Each year, after

 I went to the farm shop in search of Seville oranges for my annual batch of marmalade, but when I came across a box of the thinnest, pinkest young forced rhubarb, I couldn’t possibly resist.
 I felt compelled to make a batch of this, my stalwart rhubarb recipe.
 If you happen to have been a

 It’s been a while since I posted a cake for the weekend, but I have a particularly scrumptious cake to share with you today.
 Last year, I made a Simnel Cake, and decorated it with crystallised primroses.
 It was the first time that I’d used primroses on a cake, and I was delighted with the result.
-A week or so ago, I saw a picture on Instagram of a Banana Primrose Lemon cake, and became I slightly obsessed with the idea of recreating it.